o3de/o3de.org/content/docs/userguide/gems/cloud-canvas/leaderboard-resources.md

 ---
-description: ' See which resources are used by the Leaderboard Cloud Gem in &ALYlong;. '
+description: ' See which resources are used by the Leaderboard Cloud Gem in Amazon Lumberyard. '
 title: Leaderboard Cloud Gem Resources
 ---
 # Leaderboard Cloud Gem Resources {#cloud-canvas-cloud-gem-leaderboard-resources}